scunden/pay-equity/README.md

 # Pay Equity Library

-This purpose of this libary is to allow the organization carry out pay equity audits in a practical and sustainable manner.
+This purpose of this libary is to allow organizations to carry out pay equity audits in a practical and sustainable manner.
 The library contains multiple functionalities, including regression modelling, t-test of residuals and remediation.
 Outlined below is guide for use of the library.

 ## Installation and Import